Getting Started with AnVIL

 AnVIL and all of its components are free to use, however, as Terra runs on the Google Cloud Platform (GCP), certain workspace activities, such as running an analysis, storing analysis results, or downloading data incur Google Cloud Platform (GCP) fees.

-Typically, GGP cloud costs are incurred for workspace data storage, when an analysis is run in the workspace, and when data is downloaded from GCP.
+Typically, GCP cloud costs are incurred for workspace data storage, when an analysis is run in the workspace, and when data is downloaded from GCP.

 Performing the following workspace activities will incur costs on GCP that will be passed through to the workspace’s Terra Billing Project’s Google Cloud Billing Account:

-- Uploading data to the workspace bucket - the upload network transfer or ingress is free however there will be a CGP fee for storing the data in the bucket over time.
+- Uploading data to the workspace bucket - the upload network transfer or ingress is free however there will be a GCP fee for storing the data in the bucket over time.

 - Storage for persistent disk associated with any running or paused cloud environments.